-Elements components are customized from the Elements tab within the Fundraise Up Dashboard.
+Elements are customized from the Elements tab within the Fundraise Up Dashboard.

 When a new component is created, you can configure its behavior, appearance, and other characteristics.
 These configurations can be modified at any time by accessing that component from the Elements tab.

-There are five common configuration areas for Elements components:
+There are five common configuration areas for Elements:

-- Behavior: These settings dictate which Campaign the component is associated with, and how the selected Campaign’s Checkout should appear when it’s launched from a component.
-You can use Match checkout settings in these instances if you want to keep the same settings as in that Campaign’s Checkout.
+- Behavior: these settings dictate which campaign the component is associated with, and how the selected campaign’s Checkout form should appear when it’s launched from an Element.
+You can use Match checkout settings in these instances if you want to keep the same settings as in that campaign.
 The exact set of behavior-related settings depends on the specific Element you’re creating/editing.

-- Appearance: These settings provide controls for appearance customizations such as sizing, colors and borders.
-Configuring appearance settings helps you customize components to match the appearance of your existing website.
+- Appearance: these settings provide controls for appearance customizations such as sizing, colors and borders.
+Configuring appearance settings helps you customize Elements to match the appearance of your existing website.

-- Custom fields: If custom fields have been added to a selected Campaign’s Checkout (by going to Campaigns → campaign name → Settings → Custom fields), they appear as a customization option for many Elements components.
+- Custom fields: if custom fields have been added to the associated campaign, they appear as a customization option for many Elements components.
 This enables you to set field values that are specific to multiple components associated with the same Campaign.

 Customization options vary for each component.
 To view the specific options available for a certain component, create a test version of that component in the Elements tab in the Fundraise Up Dashboard.

-You can track the conversion of each Element you create in the Statistics column in the Elements tab.
+You can track the conversion of each Element you create in the Statistics column in the Elements tab view.
 There are three conversion funnel metrics:

 - Component views: the number of website visitors who viewed the component (the component was visible in the viewport)

-- Checkout/form views: The number of website visitors who interacted with the component and then viewed its associated Checkout or form.
+- Checkout views: the number of website visitors who interacted with the component and then viewed its associated Checkout modal or Campaign Page.

-- Donations: The number of website visitors whose donation originated from interacting with the component.When viewing conversion statistics for Fundraisers, the number of Fundraisers created is counted in place of number of donations made.
+- Donations: the number of website visitors whose donation originated from interacting with that Element.When viewing conversion statistics for P2P fundraisers, the number of fundraisers created is counted in place of number of donations made.

 One of the benefits of using Elements on your website is that the components you implement can be updated from the Fundraise Up Dashboard.

-When changes to a component are made in the Fundraise Up Dashboard, the changes are automatically propagated to your website, which can take up to a few minutes.
+When changes to a component are made in the Fundraise Up Dashboard, the changes are automatically propagated to your website.
+This can take up to a few minutes.

 Our Elements are fully localizable, allowing your organization to create Elements in your donors’ preferred languages.
 You can also fully customize the texts and labels shown in each language.
 Explore our Localization guide to learn more.